Skip to contents

 # Define variable and tile:

-var <- c("bio1")
+var <- c("elev")

-tile_id <- c("h18v02")
+tile_id <- c("h18v04")

-# Point to input data
+# Point to Env90m input data

-in_path <- paste0(my_directory, '/hydrography90m_test_data')
+in_path <- my_directory

 subc_ids <- paste0(my_directory, '/hydrography90m_test_data/subc_IDs.txt')